-On the basis of the susceptibility of contact toxicity in intensity of solvent was ethyl alcohol > ethyl acetate > chloroform fraction.
-So, the repellent activity was carried out using ethyl alcohol fraction of root, leaf and stems of C. viscosum.
-All the extracts showed 100% repellency (Class V category repellency) in dose no 1 to dose no 5.
-The degree of repellency response among the three parts of test insect was significantly different (P < 0.05).
-Class V category repellency was observed for root and leaf up to dose 0.06 mgcm-2 (Dose no 7).
-Whereas, the lowest dose at which the stem exhibited class V category repellency at 0.12 mgcm-2 (Dose no 6) presented in Table 5.
-The root extract showed strong repellent activity than the leaf and stem (Figure 4).
+By the susceptibility of contact toxicity in the intensity of solvent was ethyl alcohol > ethyl acetate > chloroform fraction.
+So, the repellent activity was carried out using ethyl alcohol fraction of root, leaf, and stems of C. viscosum.
+All the extracts showed 100% repellency (Class V category repellency) in dose no 1 to a dose no 5.
+The degree of repellency response among the three parts of the test insect was significantly different (P < 0.05).
+Class V category repellency was observed for root and leaf up to dose 0.06 mg-cm-2 (Dose no 7).
+Whereas, the lowest dose at which the stem exhibited class V category repellency at 0.12 mg-cm-2 (Dose no 6) presented in Table 5.
+The root extract showed strong repellent activity than the leaf and stem Fig. 4.

 - Moldenke HN: Notes on the genus Clerodendrum (Verbenaceae).
 Phytologia 1985; 57: 334-365.

-- Steane DA, Scotland RW, Mabberley DJ, Olmstead RG: Molecular systematics of Clerodendrum (Lamiaceae): its sequences and total evidence.
-American Journal of Botany 1999; 86: 98–107.
+- Steane DA, Scotland RW, Mabberley DJ and Olmstead RG: Molecular systematics of Clerodendrum (Lamiaceae): its sequences and total evidence.
+American Journal of Botany 1999; 86 98-107.

 - Pavela R: Possibilities of botanical insecticide exploitation in grain protection.
-Journal of pest technology 2oo7; 1: 47-52.
+Journal of Pest Technology 2007; 1: 47-52.

-- Oly WT, Islam W, Hasan P, Parween S: Antimicrobial activity of Clerodendrum viscosum (Verbenaceae).
-International Journal of Agriculture and Biology 2011; 13:222–226.
+- Oly WT, Islam W, Hasan P and Parween S: Antimicrobial activity of Clerodendrum viscosum (Verbenaceae).
+International J of Agriculture & Biology 2011; 13: 222-26.

-- Khalequzzaman M, Khanam LAM, Talukdar D: Growth of Tribolium confusum Duval on wheat flour with various yeast levels.
-International Pest Control magazine1994; 36: 128-130.
+- Khalequzzaman M, Khanam LAM and Talukdar D: Growth of Tribolium confusum Duval on wheat flour with various yeast levels.
+International Pest Control Magazine 1994; 36: 128-130.

 - Finney DJ: Probit Analysis: A statistical treatment of sigmoid response curve.
 Cambridge University Press London 1947; 333.

-- Yankanchi SR,Gadache, AH: Grain protectant efficacy of certain plant extracts against rice weevil, Sitophilusoryzae (Coleoptera: Curculionidae).
-Journal of Biopesticides 2010; 3(2): 511 – 513.
+- Yankanchi SR mand Gadache AH: Grain protectant efficacy of certain plant extracts against rice weevil, Sitophilus oryzae (Coleoptera: Curculionidae).
+Journal of Biopesticides 2010; 3(2): 511-513.